alex-code42/alex-code42/README.md

 ## About Me

-👋 Hi, I'm [Alex R.](https://github.com/alex-code42), a passionate full-stack web developer with a love for crafting elegant and efficient web solutions.
+👋 Hi, I'm [Alex](https://github.com/alex-code42), a passionate full-stack web developer with a love for crafting elegant and efficient web solutions.
 With a background in [Marketing, WordPress, e-commerce, and SEO.], I'm dedicated to creating high-quality web applications that deliver exceptional user experiences.

 ## Projects